fnbrco/translations/README.md

 The `en.json` will always be updated with the latest text to translate, so use that as a base and just translate what you can of your language!
 If a string does not exist in the file it will default to English.

+**Please note**: The website does not yet support reading from right to left, so pull requests for affected languages will be put on hold.
+In such cases we recommend to wait until this support is implemented before translating a language that is read from right to left.

 There are a few things to remember:
 - Don't use Google Translate or other online translation tools, as these lack context and can come up with some very strange results.
 - Text inside square brackets (that's `[` and `]`) such as `[language]` needs to remain in English (unless it is followed by `(` and `)` making it a link - see below), as it is normally replaced when the page is loaded with dyanmic data such as the date.